June 24, 2026 · EventPix · Updated July 17, 2026

 - One-click download — the whole set as a ZIP, in full resolution.

-The setup is the same regardless of the occasion:
+The setup is the same regardless of the occasion — only the placement and tone change.

-- For a corporate event, display the code on the main screen and put it on the tables — and lean on the privacy features for client-facing events.
+- For a corporate event, display the code on the main screen and put it on the tables — and lean on the privacy and moderation features for client-facing occasions.
+HR and marketing get a ready-made photo set without chasing anyone over email.

 The key is placement and a single line of instruction.
 When guests know exactly what to do, they do it.